cmk35/cmk35.github.io/index.md

 # subtitle: Hello
 ---

-About Us: the Kelliher Lab works on the circadian clock, how most organisms tell time on planet Earth.
+**About Us:** the Kelliher Lab is investigating the circadian clock: how most organisms tell time on planet Earth.
+Organisms use circadian clocks to align their behavior optimally with the 24-hour light/dark cycle.

-Current studies by the unit are performed using the Mexican Axolotl (Ambystoma mexicanum) as a model organism, as this animal is one of the few tetrapod species that retains the ability to regenerate complicated  biological structures  as adults.
-Lab members incorporate a variety of molecular, cellular, biochemical, and classical-embryology techniques in order to investigate how axolotl cells regenerate missing limb structures.

-One of the long-term goals of the work conducted by the unit is to understand how regeneration naturally occurs in certain species so that we can apply these principles to safely unlock the regenerative potential in humans.
-In addition, research also has applications to other important areas of investigation, such as cancer and stem cell biology.
+To study the eukaryotic circadian clock, we use the model organism filamentous fungus <em>Neurospora crassa</em>.
+The core circadian clock components in <em>Neurospora</em> are functionally related to our human circadian clock.
+In the Kelliher lab, we use genetic, genomic, biochemical, and computational tools in clocks research.

-I am an Assistant Professor in the Department of Biology at the University of Massachusetts Boston.
+The Kelliher lab is part of the Department of Biology at the University of Massachusetts Boston.
+We are located in the Integrated Sciences Complex (ISC), newly built in 2015!

-The Kelliher Lab studies circadian rhythms using the model organism <em>Neurospora crassa</em>.
+**The Kelliher Lab**
+100 Morrissey Blvd.
+Boston, MA 02125
+<a href="https://www.google.com/maps/place/Integrated+Sciences+Complex/@42.314013,-71.041035,15z/data=!4m5!3m4!1s0x0:0x1fd14e0182a90286!8m2!3d42.314013!4d-71.041035" target="_blank">Find us on Google Maps</a>